 Verified reviews for Dr. Muscle

-For more reviews and videos, check out customer feedback.
+For more reviews, check out our customer videos and feedback page.

 FAQ: Free trial, cancel anytime & more

 How much does the Dr. Muscle workout app cost?

 Learn more on the app’s free trial page.